xuhdev/homepage-octopress-old/source/_posts/2013-10-23-use-both-homebrew-and-macports-on-your-os-x.markdown

 not a big deal, Macports packages require more energy to set up.
 That's why I try to use Homebrew if the package is available there.

+## When Using Homebrew to Install Packages ...

+When using Homebrew to install packages, one noticeable thing is that sometimes `/opt/local` may interference the build of the packages.
+In this case, you might want to try to run `brew install --env=std package_name` and `brew install --env=super package_name` to see whether the build works, or you even need to rename `/opt/local` temporarily.

 ## Myself

 I've used Macports to install evince and texlive, and there is no problem to use this method by far.
 If you have any